 There are also several empirical Bayes methods developed for multi-tissue analysis.
-For instance, for each SNP, Kim et al. (2024) assumed a finite mixture of univariate normal distributions as a prior of the effect in each tissue, while Morgante et al. (2023) adopted a mixture of multivariate normal distributions as a prior of effects in multiple tissues and developed Mr.Mash to captures similarity of effects across tissues through the covariance mals prior is flexible, Mr.Mash assumes that the covariance matrices are pre-specified, and treats the mixture weights as parameters to be estimated from the data.
+For instance, for each SNP, Kim et al. (2022) assumed a finite mixture of univariate normal distributions as a prior of the effect in each tissue, while Morgante et al. (2023) adopted a mixture of multivariate normal distributions as a prior of effects in multiple tissues and developed Mr.Mash to captures similarity of effects across tissues through the covariance matrices in the multivariate normal distributions.
+Although the mixture of multivariate normals prior is flexible, Mr.Mash assumes that the covariance matrices are pre-specified, and treats the mixture weights as parameters to be estimated from the data.
 Lastly, Wang and Zhao (2021) proposed a nonparametric empirical Bayes method, which assumes a unknown prior distribution of effects and estimate it nonparametrically from data.